 Chlorine, sun, and heat are the biggest enemies of your swimsuit.
 To fight back, you need a consistent post-swim routine.
 As soon as you get out of the water, rinse your suit in cold, fresh water to wash away chlorine or salt.
 When you get home, hand wash it gently with a mild soap—never put it in a washing machine.
 Avoid wringing it out, which can damage the delicate fibers.
 Instead, gently squeeze out the excess water and lay it flat to dry in a cool, shaded spot.
 Direct sunlight will cause the fabric to break down and the colors to fade.
 Also, be mindful of sunscreens and lotions, as their oils can degrade the suit’s elasticity.

-Know When It's Time for a Replacement
+Signs It's Time for a New Competition Suit

 Even the best-cared-for suit won't last forever.
 It’s important to recognize the signs of a suit that’s past its prime so it doesn’t fail you during a race.
 The most obvious sign is stretching.
 If your suit feels loose, sags, or starts to scoop up water when you swim, it’s creating drag and slowing you down.
 The fabric may also become thin and almost transparent in some areas, and the elastic around the straps and leg openings will lose its snap.
 Faded color is another tell-tale sign that the material is breaking down.
 Don’t wait for a strap to snap mid-race; check out the new products and retire your old suit gracefully.